foundata/guidelines/licensing-how-to-apply.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 Read our [guideline on how to choose a license](./licensing-how-to-choose-a-license.md) if you are new to the topic.
-It provides reasoning and summarizes the characteristics of each of the relevant ones.
+It provides reasoning and summarizes the characteristics of each of the relevant licenses.
+TL;DR:

 **Our defaults for software projects are:**